 The NYIC has created a resource for schools and organizations to help students and families seeking to understand if they will be eligible and for educators and community organizations who wish to help them begin to plan.
 Be on the lookout, as we will continue to update this resource as things change.

-Eligible undocumented immigrants and children of undocumented immigrants enrolling in higher education institutions in New York State will soon be able to apply for NY's central state financial aid program — the Tuition Assistance Program (TAP).
+- Undocumented immigrants and others with a special visa statuswho are enrolling in higher education institutions in NY State willbe able to apply for the state's Tuition Assistance Program (TAP) if